arthur-debiasi/trybe-front-end-tryunfo/README.md

 ## 📌 Skills

-- Read a component's state and use it to change what we display in the browser;
+- Read a component's state and use it to change what is displayed in the browser;
-- Initialize a component, giving it a predefined state;
+- Initialize a component with a predefined state;
 - Update the state of a component;
 - Capture events using React syntax;
 - Create forms using JSX syntax with tags: input, textarea, select, form, checkbox;